When to visit the vet?

 An adrenocortical carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
 Carcinomas are the most common form of cancer. is a rare, malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
 Malignant tumors can cause serious health problems in dogs and cats. tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. that originates in the adrenal cortex of dogs and affects the hormone-producing tissue of these glands.
+Tumors can develop in any part of the body and affect various functions. that originates in the adrenal cortex of dogs, affecting the hormone-producing tissue of these glands.

 The adrenal glands are small, triangular glands located above the kidneys.
 They consist of two main parts: the inner medulla and the outer cortex.
 The cortex is responsible for producing vital hormones such as cortisolCortisol is a steroid hormone produced in the adrenal cortex.
 It plays an important role in the body's stress response, as well as in the metabolism of proteins, lipids, and carbohydrates.
 Cortisol also helps regulate blood sugar levels and suppress the immune system., aldosteroneAldosterone is a hormone produced by the adrenal cortex.
 It regulates the body's salt and water balance by promoting sodium reabsorption in the kidneys, thereby influencing blood pressure., and sex hormones.
 These hormones regulate numerous bodily functions, including metabolism, blood pressure, and stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. responses.